 Reason #6.
 You’re Using a K-Cup More than Once

-Each k-cup is meant for only a single cup of coffee.
+So to clarify, each k-cup is meant for only a single cup of coffee.
 The problem is that we often think that because can leave one in and the remaining contents “look” like coffee, that it’s going to be of the same quality.

-As you’d expect, every time you pour burning hot water through those grounds, you’re scalding them again and again.
+As you’d expect, every time you pour boiling hot water through those grounds, you’re scalding them again and again.
 Worse, since much is washed through the first and second time, each cup you use is going to taste worse and worse.